-Other reasons for considering psychotherapy include: feelings of low self-worth feelings of emptiness feeling isolated feeling sad or depressed feeling overwhelmed and unable to cope feeling out of control feeling anxious panic attacks chronic stress relationship problems sexual problems eating disorders childhood trauma physical/emotional/sexual abuse identity problems cultural issues physical symptoms/tension chronic illness difficulties in coming to terms with losses bereavement workplace problems
+Other reasons for considering psychotherapy include: feelings of low self-worth feelings of emptiness feeling isolated feeling sad or depressed feeling overwhelmed and unable to cope feeling out of control feeling anxious panic attacks chronic stress relationship problems sexual problems eating disorders childhood trauma physical/emotional/sexual abuse identity problems cultural issues bereavement/coming to terms with loss

 Psychotherapy Sessions and Initial Consultation:

-The initial consultation is an opportunity to meet and determine whether we could work together.
+The initial session is an opportunity to meet and determine whether we could work together.
 It is also an opportunity to assess your needs, and ask questions.

 Usually, clients come for weekly or twice-weekly appointments.

 As well as my psychotherapy practice, I supervise psychotherapists and counsellors.
 I see couples for couple counselling.
 I work with mothers and their babies who are experiencing attachment difficulties.